poi-bundler/website/docs/guide/transforms.md

 }
 ```

-Basically when you import a `.re` or `.ml` file you can actually importing the generated `.bs.js` file.
+Basically when you import a `.re` or `.ml` file you are actually importing the generated `.bs.js` file.

 That's it, now you can run `yarn dev` or `yarn build`.